How the UK is plumbed into the world’s most ancient freshwater lake...

 En+ holds the power to drain the life from ecosystems when forcing the water level too low, such as between 2014 and 2017 when it receded below legal limits and fish, such as the endemic Omul whitefish, could not reach spawning waters.5

 Conversely, a period of high water began in 2019 which, when reinforced rather than mitigated by dam regulation, has eroded shores, sandbars, islands, wetlands, and river deltas.
+This has knock-on effects.
 For example, shoreline erosion causes a nutrient influx that exacerbates the eutrophication crisis in the lake’s shallow-water ecosystems.
 It can also harm coastal ecosystems such as the globally important Selenga River delta – a Ramsar site with 300 bird species and a natural filtration system that purifies heavy metal pollution.6

 Often called the ‘Galapagos of Russia’, Lake Baikal has a complex ecological web of unique flora and fauna.
 When one strand is altered, the impact cascades and forms negative feedback loops, worsening the outcome of each blow.
 Eugene explains that En+ ‘continue to regulate Lake Baikal levels without proper monitoring and assessment of the consequences’.7